 FD1's Community Resource Specialist focuses on helping falls patients and those at-risk for falls

 Fire District 1 responds to about a thousand fall injury calls to 911 each year.
-We know falls are a major threat to the health and independence of people age 65 and older.
-Nearly one-third of older adults experience a fall and the results can often be a life-changing loss of mobility and independence.
-That's why we’ve launched a new program to focus on prevention.
+Falls are a major threat to the health and independence of people age 65 and older.
+Nearly one-third of older adults experience a fall.
+The results of a fall are often a life-changing loss of mobility and independence.
+That's why we have a program dedicated to preventing falls in the home.

-Patients who have fallen or are at-risk of falling can be referred to Fire District 1 Community Resource Specialist Kristen Thorstenson, who can follow up with prevention information, assistance in accessing social services or a home visit for a falls risk assessment and safety survey.
+Patients who have fallen or are at-risk of falling can be referred to Fire District 1 Community Resource Specialist Kristen Thorstenson.
+We follow up with prevention information, assistance in accessing social services, or a home visit for a falls risk assessment and safety survey.

 Studies show that a combination of behavior changes can significantly reduce falls among older adults.
 Experts recommend:

-• Making sure the home environment is safe and supportive.
+- Make sure the home environment is safe and supportive: